 When it comes to Afro-Brazilian music, drumming is one of the most vocal points, the beginning and the end of this intriguing art form.

-The percussion instruments of Brazil are deeply connected to not only African history but South American cultures as well, and sometimes it makes a perfect pair with intriguing instruments such as agogô bell.
+The percussion instruments of Brazil are deeply connected to African history and South American cultures, and sometimes it makes a perfect pair with intriguing instruments such as the agogô bell.

 Afro-Brazilian Musical Ways